voldo-roma/multinational-retail-data-centralisation944/README.md

 * Each milestone is turned into Epics while individual tasks are turned into blue Tasks or sub-tasks depending on the size of the ticket.
 ![alt text](https://github.com/voldo-roma/multinational-retail-data-centralisation944/blob/MRDC944/aicore_jira_view_MRD.png?raw=true)

+## How to navigate this repo:
+This repository comprises scripts that all work together to perform data tasks.
+Namely, extract, clean, and upload - all within the same data pipeline:

+* data_extraction.py: Defines DataExtractor for retrieving data from various sources, including APIs and RDS databases.
+It fetches raw data that might require cleaning or transformation before use.

+* database_utils.py: Contains DatabaseConnector, which manages database connections, reads credentials, and interacts with the database for operations like listing tables and uploading data.
+It's pivotal for both initial data extraction and final data upload after cleaning.

+* data_cleaning.py: Hosts DataCleaning, responsible for cleaning or transforming data fetched by DataExtractor.
+It ensures data quality.

+* main.py: Orchestrates the workflow by using classes and methods from the other scripts.